birobirobiro/awesome-shadcn-ui/README.md

 - [shadcn-ui-templates](https://shadcnui-templates.com) - A collection of Free & Premium templates and resources for shadcn/ui.
 - [simplekit](https://github.com/vaunblu/SimpleKit) - Responsive connect wallet and account component built on top of Wagmi and shadcn/ui.
 - [sortable](https://github.com/sadmann7/sortable) - A sortable component built with shadcn/ui, radix ui, and dnd-kit.
+- [spectrum-ui](https://github.com/arihantcodes/spectrum-ui) - Spectrum UI is a collection of re-usable components built using Aceternity UI Magic UI and shadn/ui
 - [stocks](https://github.com/aryanvichare/stocks) - Stock Picker using Next.js, React Server Components, and shadcn/ui charts.
 - [stunning-ui](https://stunningui.design) - Stunning UI is a collection of interactive Tailwind CSS components built for Vue and Nuxt.
 - [time-picker](https://github.com/openstatusHQ/time-picker) - A simple TimePicker for your shadcn/ui project.